 As you've no doubt noticed, this website has been dormant for quite some time.
 This is simply because my interest in Command & Conquer has waned following the closure of the RTS studio at EA in Los Angeles.
 The cancellation of Generals 2 was really the final nail in the coffin as far as I'm concerned.

-The observant amongst you might have noticed I closed my other project - CNCCommunity.net - back in December 2014, partly for the same reasons, but also because of technology creep and I lacked the interest to keep the backend software which ran the site up to date and secure.
-However I did not want the same fate to befall CnCWorld.org, so finding myself with some free time and a desire to tinker with something, I'm pleased to advise that the site is now operational once more!
+The observant amongst you might have noticed I closed my other project - CNCCommunity.net - back in December 2014, due in part to lacking the interest to keep the backend software which ran the site up to date and secure.
+However I did not want the same fate to befall CnCWorld.org, so finding myself with some free time and a desire to tinker, I'm pleased to advise that the site is now operational once more!

 I'm sure you'll agree that things are looking and working much better than before!
 Unfortunately the download management system I was previously using is no longer in production and so had to be retired.
 With no easy way to import the data from the old system, at present the download section is looking rather sparse.
-I've manually imported some items into an Unsorted category where it will become a job for another day.
+I've managed to manually import everything into an Unsorted category where it will become a job for another day.